alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 ![My helpful screenshot](/assets/pictures/nettent/73.jpg)

-##Conclusion
+## Conclusion

 Designing and making a piece of my own equipment was very rewarding !

 For the design part, there are several things that I would change for a v2, but overall the process of using CAD helped me a lot to get thing right on the first physical attempt.
+However, CAD does not do everything : it doesn't gives you the order in which pannels should be sewn, it does not take into account seam allowances and weird things that happen at corners when sewing.
+It's a big help nonetheless.
-Biggest design flaw I see is the feet part, a simple triangle would hold tension better than the shape I did.
+To critize the design itself, biggest design flaw I see is the feet part, a simple triangle would hold tension better than the shape I did.
 However the extra not-so-taught space might be a good thing for once you're inside the tent.
 I suspect this is the reason MLD also made its bug bivy this way.

 Learning to use CAD was interesting, it's fun to be able to model things and interesting to see the challenges of building and using such software : I think this is particularily visible with FreeCAD, by its open source nature you can "see" and understand more of the underlying problematics of such software, through the software itself and also its community.
 The FreeCAD forum is a great place to get information.